 Be A Girl Like Me!
-Inc.’s community projects were initiated to ensure that everyone in the community feels valued in the community.
+Inc.’s community projects were initiated to ensure that everyone in the community feels valued.
 This is done by ensuring that our children and families are given the chance to have an education, to learn, and to receive opportunities just as well as everyone else.
-So far we have gotten the opportunity to partner with local organizations such as The Arc of Greater Columbus, Unity with Pam television show, and West Georgia Cancer Coalition to complete these projects.
+This includes receiving necessary items and learning resources as motivational and educational tools to help them further in life.
+So far we have gotten the opportunity to partner with local organizations such as The Arc of Greater Columbus, Unity with Pam television show, the Columbus Dream Center, and West Georgia Cancer Coalition to complete these projects.
 Take a look!

 #ProjectProm Community Project

 The #ProjectProm Community Project is our way of reaching out to our local teens and more specifically our senior girls.
 This project was initiated to help teens feel more confident as they prepare for their prom.
 This is done by giving our local girls a motivational speech, giving out prom kits full of accessories and essential items needed to prepare for prom, and books.
 These kits include lip gloss/lipstick, finger nail polish, jewelry, eye makeup, and other gear to help them prepare for the big day.
 We also attach inspirational cards to them that say, “Girl, you are beautiful, you got this, and you’re fabulous!”
 Lastly, we use this opportunity to distribute books to help them prepare for life after high school.
 Overall, this project is one that our founders can easily relate to.